Ahmed-SobhyM/Ahmed-SobhyM/README.md

 - 👋 Hi, I’m Ahmed-Sobhy
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Machine Learning

 <!---
 Ahmed-SobhyM/Ahmed-SobhyM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.